MicrobitPolska/microbitpolskaorg/README.md

     cd microbitpolskaorg

 Create a new virtual environment if needed (or use conda env).
 Then, install all the required dependencies:

     pip install -r requirements.txt

 Run the migration to create database schema:

-    python manage.py runserver --settings=microbitpolska.local_settings migrate
+    python manage.py --settings=microbitpolska.local_settings migrate

 Create a user so you can login to the admin:

-   python manage.py runserver --settings=microbitpolska.local_settings createsuperuser
+   python manage.py --settings=microbitpolska.local_settings createsuperuser

 Run your local server::